 The woman I am becoming.
-Seeing my own growth this last year, and the growth of other creatives like Madame Joyce – an amazing podcast host; Elsa Majimbo, an icon; Enioluwa Adeoluwa, a beautiful soul and creative; Salem King, who is a powerhouse of talents; Dreya Mac, a super talented musician; Tega Alexander, an aspiring actor and your favourite brands’ favourite content creator; Victor Kunda, a model and content creator; and many more Black talents forging careers on Instagram by showcasing their skillset, personalities, and creativity is a beautiful thing.
+Seeing my own growth this last year, and the growth of other creatives like Madame Joyce – my favourite podcast host; Elsa Majimbo, an icon; Enioluwa Adeoluwa, a beautiful soul and creative; Salem King, who is a powerhouse of talents; Dreya Mac, a super talented musician; Tega Alexander, actor, presenter, and your favourite brands’ favourite content creator; Victor Kunda, a model and amazing personality; and many more Black talents forging careers on Instagram by showcasing their skillset, personalities, and creativity is a beautiful thing.

 What’s something you would want people to say about you?

 This is one of the things I already love the most about what I do.
 By just freely behind myself through my content and sharing it with the world, I now have a fast-growing and incredible community around me who feel encouraged to completely embrace themselves too.
 When I get messages like these, especially from Black women, I just feel really privileged to be a part of that journey because I’m just being me.
 I want people to watch my performances, both on and offline, and say “wow, what a mess.
 I love it!”